Heart Rhythm Disorders

 When the electrical pulses that control your heartbeat become irregular, it can cause an arrhythmia, or heart rhythm disorder.
 While some abnormal heart rhythms are harmless, others can lead to serious problems such as stroke, fainting and more.

-Centura Health had the first hospital in Colorado to be certified for the atrial fibrillation procedure, and we continue to go above and beyond, bringing you the latest innovations in heart care.
+Centura Health offers many advanced treatments that can help in cases that medication is not an effective or tolerated treatment.
+With advanced treatments including cardiac ablation and implantable devices, we continue to go above and beyond, bringing you the latest innovations in heart care.

-Centura Health connects you with a network of the region’s best cardiologists and cardiovascular surgeons dedicated to your health.
+Centura Health connects you with a network of the region’s best cardiologists who specialize in electrophysiology and heart rhythm disorders.